 By News Team

-From Ireland conquering the world champions to the greatest day of rugby the competition has ever seen, we celebrate over 20 years of the Six Nations by looking at five of the greatest ever games ahead of the tournament’s restart this weekend.
+From Ireland conquering the world champions to the greatest day of rugby the competition has ever seen, we’ve taken a look at five of the greatest ever Six Nations games ahead of the tournament’s restart this weekend.

 England 13-19 Ireland – 06/03/04